Back to Archive

 The Results

 43x more social mentions than their previous burger campaign.
 1.8 billion media impressions.
 Burger sales tripled in the weeks following.
-Became a Harvard Business School case study on earned media and brand stunts.
+Became a Harvard Business School case study on manufactured mystery and earned media.

 Steal This Idea